 What to Expect:

 Nestled in isolated wilderness in northwest Montana, Libby offers a unique rural health care experience.
 With an immediate population of 2,000 but serving an outlying area of close to 20,000, Libby's health care system serves a critical need in this remote area.
 Students can expect a traditional family medicine experience that encompasses the full spectrum of health needs, physcial and mental, inpatient and outpatient.
-Hospitalist call is shared between six primary care physicians and OB call is shared with four family physicians and the OB/Gyn.
+OB call is shared with three family physicians and the OB/Gyn.
 WRITE students

 can work with the ER docs, the OB/Gyn, and the surgeons.
-Consulting specialists include a psychiatrist who visits Libby once a month, complementing the work of the mental health practitioners (psychologists and MSWs) in Libby.
-Other consulting specialists include a visiting cardiologist, urologist, ENT, and dermatologist.
-Two 4th year selectives are now offered in Libby, in OB/Gyn and Surgery.
+Consulting specialists include a visiting cardiologist, urologist, ENT, and dermatologist.
+Two 4th year selectives are now offered in Libby, in OB/Gyn and Surgery, as well as a 3rd year Family Medicine clerkship.

 *Please Note :